TypicalFork/mdBook/guide/src/format/config.md

 > $ mdbook build
 > ```

-The latter case may be useful in situations where `mdbook` is invoked from a script or CI, where it sometimes isn't possible to update the `book.toml` before building.
+The latter case may be helpful in situations where `mdbook` is invoked from a script or CI, where it sometimes isn't possible to update the `book.toml` before building.